wacoo/wacoo/README.md

 **About**

 Greetings!
 I'm Wondmagegn Chosha, a full-stack web developer with a flair for building impactful applications.
-My forte lies in HTML, CSS, JavaScript, Flask, and I've also dabbled in Unity game development.
+My forte lies in Webpack, JavaScript, and Flask, and I've also dabbled in Unity game development.

 My career started in application development, where I worked on e-learning platforms and honed my DevOps skills.
 Since then, I've explored desktop and mobile app development, with a focus on document verification and forgery detection.